-All children and young people who require intimate and/or personal care are treated respectfully at all times; the child/young person's welfare and dignity is of paramount importance.
+All children/young people and young people who require intimate and/or personal care are treated respectfully at all times; the child/young person's welfare and dignity is of paramount importance.

 For staff that have difficulty fulfilling this main duty on the Job Description, support should be available to access appropriate training.
-The Deputy Manager is trained in 'Dignity in Care' who will ensure staff deliver 'best practice'.
+Room supervisor is trained in 'Dignity in Care' who will ensure staff deliver 'best practice'.

-Staff will be supported to adapt their practice in relation to the needs of individual children/young people taking into account developmental changes such as the onset of puberty and menstruation.
+Staff will be supported to adapt their practice in relation to the needs of individual children/young people/young people taking into account developmental changes such as the onset of puberty and menstruation.